Revised January, 2021

-Robbie Hood's stage show involved the gimmick of appearing on stage dressed as the famous outlaw 'Robin Hood' which included not only a hat but a full costume of Lincoln green consisting of tunic, boots, and tights.
-Unfortunately for the Sundowners, they also had to dress up in the appropriate costume including the "tights" which did not go down well with the group although they were eventually persuaded by Robbie who promised them lots of bookings and a record contract.
+Robby Hood's stage show involved the gimmick of appearing on stage dressed as the famous outlaw "Robin Hood" which included not only a hat but a full costume of Lincoln green consisting of tunic, boots, and tights.
+Unfortunately for the Sundowners, they also had to dress up in the appropriate costume including the "tights" which did not go down well with the group although they were eventually persuaded by Robby who promised them lots of bookings and a record contract.
 While the "record contract" did not materialize, Robbie Hood and his Merry Men certainly had plenty of bookings and they played up and down the country for the next six months.

 Thanks to Mick Adkins for assistance in writing this feature.
 This biography of The Sundowners is dedicated to the memory of Mick Adkins who passed away in 2007.

 Copyright © 2004 John R WoodhouseBack to BRUMBEAT MAIN INDEX